Rav-Kav: Joint fare collection

-The ongoing decentralization of Israel's bus network has created a market of twelve different public transportation companies, and in some cases different companies provide services in the same area.
-This caused a problem for passengers who require the services of more than one company, since they now have to pay separately for each company's services.
+The ongoing decentralization of Israel's bus network has created a market of a lot of different public transportation companies, and in some cases different companies provide services in the same area.
+This caused a problem for passengers who require the services of more than one company, since they had to pay separately for each company's services.
 Rav-Kav was expected to solve this problem as a joint fare collection system.

 Finally, after much delay, a temporary joint collection system was implemented on May 3, 2010, between the three bus companies currently providing service within Gush Dan- Dan, Kavim, and Metropoline (which only began operating in the area on this date with its acquisition of several bus lines from Dan serving the Sharon region).
-Customers can now purchase pay-as-you-go credit and use it on any of the three companies in the area.
-As part of a major reform of the area's bus system, Egged will join the system on July 1, 2011.
-However this is a temporary system devised by the companies, and it is not yet known when a full joint collection system will be implemented in other areas or between other companies.
+Customers can purchase pay-as-you-go credit and use it on any of the three companies in the area.

 Sherut taxis

 Share Taxis, known in Hebrew as Moniyyot Sherut, are a popular form of public transit in Israel, used for both regular commuting as well as occasional trips.
-The fares are comparable to competing bus routes; however, they are currently left out of the Rav-Kav roll out process.
+The fares are comparable to competing bus routes.
 The Sherut Taxi Organization claims that leaving the taxis without Rav-Kav would harm their customers and the taxi companies, and that they had demanded to be included in Rav-Kav before the project began.
 The Ministry of Transportation expressed its support to include taxis in the project.
 In October 2011, a study was commenced to examine ways of integrating Rav-Kav for payment in Sheruts.